 Five sea-view pitches in the grounds of an old dairy farm, with walks inland to the Purbeck hills or to Chapman’s Pool on the Jurassic Coast.

 Escape to wildlife-rich countryside at Weston Farm Motorhome Site on the Isle of Purbeck.
-The motorhome site is in the grounds of an old dairy farm, with five pitches for self-contained campervans and motorhomes alongside former agricultural buildings.
+The motorhome site is in the grounds of an old dairy farm, with five hardstanding pitches for self-contained campervans and motorhomes alongside former agricultural buildings.
 It has sea views to the south, looking down to the valley towards Winspit, as well as expansive views across farmland.

 The site is a 30-minute downhill stroll to the local beach, Chapman’s Pool, and five minutes from the South West Coast Path.
 It’s perfectly placed for exploring the Jurassic Coast.
-The small village of Worth Matravers, with a pub and shop, is a ten-minute walk away.
-As a campsite guest, you’ll have free entry to National Trust places, including Corfe Castle which is a ten-minute drive away.
+The small village of Worth Matravers, with a tearoom and a pub, is a ten-minute walk away.

 Pitches: Pitches are chosen on arrival.